Process Info (procinfo)¶

 PROCESSINFO *processinfo;

-sprintf(pinfoname, "aol%ld-acqRM", loop);
+sprintf(pinfoname, "aol%ld-acqRM", loopindex);

-char pinfodescr[200];
+char pinfodescr[STRINGMAXLEN_PROCESSINFO_DESCRIPTION];

 sprintf(pinfodescr, "NBcycle=%ld", NBcycle);

-char pinfomsg[200];
+char pinfomsg[STRINGMAXLEN_PROCESSINFO_DESCRIPTION];

 sprintf(pinfomsg, "starting setup");